luontola/tdd-mooc/data/exercises.md

 ##### Effort estimate

+* <dfn data-title="...if familiar with TDD and the problem domain">Minimum</dfn>: 10 hours
+* <dfn data-title="...based on past student submissions">Average</dfn>: 30 hours
-* 10-20 hours?
-Maybe longer; we're still lacking statistics.
-Most of the effort is in setting up the infrastructure, and that becomes the faster the more old projects you have from where to copy-paste snippets.
+* Most of the effort is in setting up the infrastructure, and that becomes the faster the more old projects you have from where to copy-paste snippets.

 # Exercise 6: Conway's Game of Life